 Instructions

-• Start the instant pot in SAUTE mode and heat oil in it.
+• Start the instant pot in SAUTE mode and heat oil and ghee in it.
 Add cumin seeds and saute for 30 seconds

-• Add the cut onions, ginger and garlic.
-Saute for couple of minutes.
-Add the spices and stir well.
+• Add the onions, ginger, and garlic.
+Saute for a couple of minutes.
+Add the tomato and spices.
+Stir well.
 Add water and deglaze the pot.

-• Add the spinach and carefully place the chicken pieces on top of the spinach.
-Press CANCEL and close the instant pot lid with vent in sealing position.
+• Add the spinach and carefully place the chicken pieces on top of the spinach (you can place the whole chicken thigh or cut it into pieces).
+Press CANCEL and close the instant pot lid with the vent in the sealing position.

 • Press MANUAL or Pressure Cook mode for 8 minutes.
 When the instant pot beeps, do a quick pressure release.
 PRESS Cancel.